Kelcon86/NBA_HOF_Predictions/README.md

 # NBA Hall of Fame Predictions

+view our presentation [here] (https://docs.google.com/presentation/d/1KHQcw8sbCei26WB8A8FRXLCDnFFpWTpy9OIAjOntWtc/edit?usp=sharing)

 ## Selected topic
-NBA Hall of Fame predictions based on players rookie year statistics
+NBA predictions based on players rookie year statistics.

 ## Reason why topic was selected
 After brainstorming we found that everyone in the group had an interest in sports.
 We knew there would be an abundance of data for professional sports leagues and decided to choose a topic involving the National Basketball Association (NBA).
-We were interested to see if there was any correlation between a players induction into the Hall of Fame and their rookie year statistics.
+We initially were interested to see if there was any correlation between a players induction into the Hall of Fame and their rookie year statistics.

 ## Data Source Description
 We found several datasets that contained data for this topic, but ultimately chose to use NBA Rookies by Year_Hall of Fame Class.xlsx found on data.world.
 This file was then converted into a csv (nba_hof_rookies.csv).